 The Weeki Wachee River is windy, narrow and swift, and super fun to paddle.
 It is crystal clear, shallow, with a sandy bottom.
 In cooler weather, West Indian Manatees seek shelter in the 72-degree waters of the spring-fed river.
 We didn’t see any manatees during our trip, because it was warm that weekend, but they are frequently sighted.
 To manage use and traffic on the river, only a limited number of users are allowed to launch for the one-way downstream paddle beginning at the state park and reservations are required.
 You can call 352-597-8484, or book online.

 If you failed to get a reservation (like us) you can put in at Rogers Park in Spring Hill, and paddle upstream as far as you want, then float back down to where you started.
 This was a moderate upstream paddle, not ideal, but still very enjoyable.
 Just make sure you paddle far enough upstream to get past all of the riverfront homes and into the wooded section before you turn around.
 There is a floating snack bar partway upstream where you can get out for ice cream or other goodies, and take a little swim.

 The Weeki Wachee River was not on even on our radar until my sister’s friend told us about it around the campfire one night.
 I’m so glad we checked it out; it was the highlight of our road trip for me.
 This is another one that I will be returning to, reservation secured, to paddle downstream from the state park headsprings, and enjoy the free shuttle ride back to the put in.

-Any time of year is a great time to be on the water in Florida.
+Any time of year is a great time to explore the rivers in West Central Florida.
 The inland rivers are diverse and so are the modes of travel.
 So be sure to rent a tube, kayak, SUP, or book an airboat tour during your Escape campervan trip through the Sunshine State!